Stress is a fact of life so it’s important to learn techniques to help you keep you feeling cool, calm and on top of your day:

-Slow, deep breathing is one of the easiest and most effective ways to calm yourself down if things are getting on top of you.
-Try this simple technique or check out some of our favourite breathing exercises to relieve stress and refocus your mind.
+Slow, deep breathing is one of the easiest and most effective ways to calm yourself down when stress creeps in.
+Try this simple technique:

 Meditation is a great way to give yourself a quick mental break from your busy day.
 While it is not always easy to switch off your mind, this easy technique is designed to bring your attention to the present moment and calm your thoughts.

 - Find a quiet space and sit down in a comfortable position.

 - Focus your attention on something.
 This can be an object in the room, part of your body, a word or an imaginary scene.
 Your eyes can be open or closed depending on your point of focus.

 - Hold this focus for a few minutes until you feel calmer and more relaxed.
 If other thoughts enter your mind, just acknowledge them and then return your attention to your point of focus.